SandQuattro/golang-sso/README.md

 ### **Alghoritms**:

+#### ARGON2

-**Main alghorithm**: Argon2 with salt hashing alghorithm.
+Argon2 with salt hashing alghorithm.
 Argon2 is a cryptographic hashing algorithm specifically used to hash passwords.
 It provides better protection against password cracking than other hashing algorithms like Bcrypt, Scrypt, etc...

-**SHA-256**
+#### **SHA-256**

 The SHA-256 hashing algorithm (Secure Hash Algorithm 256-bit) is part of the SHA-2 family of cryptographic hash functions developed by the US National Institute of Standards and Technology (NIST).
 SHA-256 generates a unique 256-bit (32-byte) hash from data of any size, making it widely used in various security and cryptography systems such as digital signatures, blockchain, and data integrity verification.